 8 General Description:

-9 This bill amends provisions related to a county's regulation of land use and
+9 This bill amends provisions relating to definitions, statutory construction, and drafting

 11 Highlighted Provisions: